sirpaulmcd/sirpaulmcd.github.io/_drafts/data-structures.md

 My example implementations of the above linked lists can be found [here]().

-Worst Case Linked List Time Complexity:
+Worst/Average Case Linked List Time Complexity:
 - Indexing - `O(n)`
   - Given an index, a linked list must sequentially traverse nodes starting from the head to locate the indexed node.
 - Searching - `O(n)`